About the FICO Credit Score

-Since we live in a computer-driven society, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

-Credit reporting agencies use your history of paying loans to build this score.
+Credit reporting agencies use your history of paying all types of loans in order to build this score.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO score was developed by Fair Isaac and Company.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in calculating a score:
+While the formulas vary, the differences aren't huge; they all use the following factors to calculate a credit score:

-- Balances on your Credit Cards - How many accounts?
+- Your Credit Card Balances - How many accounts do you carry?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The result is a single number: your FICO score.
+Each formula produces a single number which may vary a a little from one agency to another.
 Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
-Most home buyers probably find their FICO scores falling above 620.
+Most borrowers who want to get a mortgage these days have a score above 620.

-To raise your score, you must have the reports that the agencies use to build it.
+In order to improve your score, you've got to get the credit reports that the agencies use to build it.
 Of course, you need the score as well.
-Fair Isaac, the corporation that invented the original FICO credit score, sells credit scores on myFICO.com.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Fair Isaac, the company that offered the first FICO score, offers scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
+They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.